The Nightrunner Series: Seregil í Korit Solun Meringil Bôkthersa

 Seregil is one of the protagonists and a full-blooded Aurënfaie.
-He is 57 at the beginning of the series, but looks 25 because of his people's long lifespan.
+He is 57 at the beginning of the series, but looks 25 because of his people's long lifespan though according to him he would be not much older than Alec if human and has not yet reached the age of maturity.
 He is described as medium height and fair-skinned with grey eyes and dark brown hair.

 After being seduced by Ilar í Sontir into breaking atui during a treaty and accidentally killing a man, he is exiled to Skala by the rhui'auros request where he becomes a Watcher, a spy in the queen's service.
 As a Watcher, he has many personas: Aren Windover, a bard known in the north; Lord Seregil of Rhíminee, a noble in Skalan court; the Rhíminee Cat, a burglar for nobles of the Skalan court in Luck in the Shadows.

 Seregil is a skilled lover and has had numerous sexual relations with both men and women—though with a clear preference for men.
 However, he did not find real love until meeting Alec.

-Alec
+Alec í Amasa

-Alec is the son of Amasa and Ireya ä Shaar, He is a ya'shel because of his mother's Hâzadrielfaie blood.
-A boy of sixteen at the beginning of the series, he is described as tall, blond and blue-eyed.
-Because of his looks and his conservative Dalnan upbringing, he is generally perceived as naive and innocent, though he shows great intelligence and cunning over the books.
+Alec is the son of Amasa and Ireya ä Shaar, He is a ya'shel because of his mother's Hâzadrielfaie blood and his father's human blood.
+A boy of sixteen at the beginning of the series, he is described as being very like Seregil in size, not tall, slender, blond and blue-eyed.< Because of his looks and his conservative Dalnan upbringing, he is generally perceived as naive and innocent, though he shows great intelligence and cunning over the books.

 He is captured and thrown in prison where he meets Seregil.
 After Seregil helps him escape he contracts Alec to guide him to Wolde.
 Impressed by Alec's talent and intelligence, he asks Alec to be his apprentice and learn "the acquisition of goods and information".

 Cavish Family

 Micum Cavish

-A master swordsman and dear friend of Seregil who meets Seregil years before the events of Luck in the Shadows.
+A master swordsman and dear friend of Seregil who met Seregil years before the events of Luck in the Shadows.
 At the beginning of the series he is in his forties.
-Already settled down with a family of three, later four children and a foster son, he does not always accompany Seregil on his adventures anymore.
+Already settled down with a family of three, later four children and a foster son, he does not always accompany Seregil on his adventures.
 Micum himself is a Watcher and father of Beka, Elsbet, Illia and Gherin.
 At the end of Stalking Darkness, he and his wife Kari adopt Luthas.